-How to Manage Chronic ILD with Worsening Fibrosis
+How to Help Manage Chronic ILD with Worsening Fibrosis

-Making decisions about how to manage interstitial lung disease (ILD) can leave you feeling overwhelmed with emotion.
-We want to help you not only process these emotions, but also understand the facts around managing ILD, including how it may progress over time, so you can make informed decisions.
+Making decisions about how to help manage interstitial lung disease (ILD) can leave you feeling overwhelmed with emotion.
+We want to help you not only process these emotions, but also understand the facts around helping to manage ILD, including how it may progress over time, so you can make informed decisions.

 ILD can affect the lungs primarily by inflammation, scarring, or a mix of both.
-On this page, you’ll find information about ILD that scars the lungs and continues to get worse over time (which may be referred to as a chronic ILD with worsening fibrosis) and your options for managing this type of ILD.
+On this page, you’ll find information about ILD that scars the lungs and continues to get worse over time (which may be referred to as a chronic ILD with worsening fibrosis) and your options to help manage this type of ILD.
 If you have an ILD with inflammation, ask your healthcare provider about management options.

 We’re here for you.